-According to the Nebraska Department of Administrative Services, workers’ compensation insurance is required for all employers with at least one employee.
-Only volunteers, independent contractors, federal or railroad employees are exempt from this coverage.
-Follow these steps to file your Nebraska workers’ compensation claim:
+According to the Nebraska Department of Administrative Services, workers’ compensation insurance is mandatory for all employers with at least one employee.
+Volunteers, independent contractors, and federal or railroad employees are exempt from coverage.

 - Report your injury or illness to your supervisor as soon as possible.
 You must tell either your supervisor or HR about the incident within 24 hours to start your claim.
 Your employer must file a First Report of Alleged Occupational Injury or Illness within 10 days.
 Pro Tip: Get a copy of this form for your records.

-You May Qualify for Legal Assistance
+Do I Qualify for Legal Assistance?

 Ready to see if you may qualify?
-Click the button below to start your free online benefits evaluation now!Get Your Free Benefits Evaluation
+Click the button below to start your free online benefits evaluation now: